seanhandley/ruby-core/README.md

 dumps = Keybase::Core.dump_all #=> [#<Keybase::Dump:0x00000102584280...]
 ```

+## Signing

+Keybase-Core is cryptographically signed.
+To be sure the gem you install hasn’t been tampered with:

+* Add the public key as a trusted certificate, `gem cert --add <(curl -Ls https://raw.github.com/keybase/ruby-core/master/certs/seanhandley.pem)`

+* Install the gem with `gem install keybase-core -P HighSecurity`

+The HighSecurity trust profile will verify signed gems and all dependencies.

+You may use the MediumSecurity option if you prefer - this will allow the installation of unsigned dependencies

 ## Further Reading

 Please check out the [Keybase API Documentation](https://keybase.io/__/api-docs/1.0) for a comprehensive explanation of the API and its capabilities.